kaiicheng/mini-data-platform/README.md

 * **WSL vs Windows context**
   All commands must be run inside the Linux (WSL) environment.
 Paths such as `/mnt/c/...` indicate Windows-mounted directories, but tooling like Airflow, DuckDB, and dbt must execute from the Linux shell.

 ---

-### Future extensions (design notes)

-The current implementation intentionally limits scope to deterministic, auditable analytics.
-If given more time, the system could be extended in the following directions:

-1. **Richer intent routing**
-   Expand rule-based NLP into a lightweight intent registry or pattern matcher, while keeping SQL generation deterministic.

-2. **Explicit time range parsing**
-   Parse expressions like "last quarter" or "in 2023" into validated date ranges, instead of relying on a fixed default window.

-3. **Additional analytics primitives**
-   Add new deterministic query handlers (e.g. customer metrics, CLV with a defined formula) without coupling NLP logic to SQL.

-4. **Explainable anomaly detection**
-   Introduce simple, interpretable baselines (e.g. rolling averages) before attempting any automated alerting.

-5. **LLM-assisted intent interpretation**
-   Use an LLM only to classify intent and extract parameters, never to generate SQL directly.

-6. **Alternative interfaces**
-   Expose the same analytics primitives via a web API or BI layer (e.g. Evidence) without duplicating business logic.

----